livegnik/2way-poc-design/02-architecture/01-component-model.md

 - All persistent state mutation flows through managers.
 - All protocol invariants are enforced by managers, not services.
 - Services may coordinate behavior but cannot weaken or override manager guarantees.
-- No component accesses another component’s internal state directly.
+- No component accesses another component's internal state directly.

 ## 3. Component categories